IABTechLab/uid2docs/api/v2/guides/dsp-guide.md

 ### How many decryption keys may be present in memory at any point?

-There may be thousands of decryption keys present in teh system at any given point.
+There may be thousands of decryption keys present in the system at any given point.